10 Tips For Successfully Centralizing Your Accessibility Efforts

-Implementing an EIT accessibility program can seem like an overwhelming, endless list of to-dos.
+Establishing a campus-wide accessibility strategy can seem like an overwhelming, endless list of to-dos.
 From contacting departments, training and hiring staff, identifying procedures, setting standards…might I go on?

 Thankfully Rob Eveleigh, Five College EIT Accessibility Coordinator, has become an expert in this subject matter and is here to share his wisdom.

 If you thought managing one university’s IT accessibility program was tough, Rob has impressively established a campus-wide IT accessibility program for four of the five colleges in the Five College Consortium.
 In a webinar entitled, The Road to EIT Accessibility at Four Colleges: A Centralized Approach.
 Rob shares the following 10 greatest lessons he has learned since starting his journey as the Five College EIT Accessibility Coordinator.